In my parent's garden, there lives The Beast, a 5 foot tall zucchini plant that puts out 2 full-sized zucchinis a day.

 - 1/4 teaspoon freshly ground black pepper

-- 3 cups grated zucchini (from 2-3 fresh zucchinis)
+- 3 cups grated zucchini (from 2-3 fresh zucchinis, about 390 g)

-- 1 1/2 cups chopped plum tomatoes (from 4-5 fresh tomatoes),
+- 1 1/2 cups chopped plum tomatoes (from 4-5 fresh tomatoes, about 370 g),

 - 1/2 cup sliced fresh basil (from about 20 leaves)*

-- Olive oil
+- Extra virgin olive oil

-*Chiffonade basil by stacking a few leaves on top of each other, roll them up like a cigar, slice thin, starting at one end of the cigar and working your way down.
+- *Chiffonade basil by stacking a few leaves on top of each other, roll them up like a cigar, slice thin, starting at one end of the cigar and working your way down.

-1 Preheat oven to 350°F. In a large bowl beat the eggs.
+In a large bowl beat the eggs.
 Add the ricotta and beat until smooth.
 Mix in the grated Parmesan cheese, Tabasco, salt and pepper.

-2 Prepare the vegetables and bread.
+Preheat oven to 350°F (175°C).
+Prepare the vegetables and bread.
 Once you chop the tomatoes, squeeze excess moisture out of them by pressing them in a sieve, or wrapping in paper towels and squeezing.
 Add the tomatoes, basil, and zucchini to the egg mixture.